cgwire/kitsu/docs/getting-started-production/README.md

 ![Tasks filtered Created](../img/getting-started/delete_task_done_chara.png)

-You can also delete tasks for specific Asset Type.
+You can also delete tasks for specific Asset Types.
-For exemple you want to keep **Rig** only for the characters.
+For example, you want to keep **Rig** only for the characters.

 You need to type **-Characters** on the search bar on the global asset page.
-This way the page will filter everything **but** the characters.
+This way, the page will filter everything **but** the characters.

 ![Tasks filtered](../img/getting-started/no_character_filtered.png)

 Then select the task type you want to delete for the filtered view.
-Click on the arrov next to the name of the task type and select **Delete all**.
+Click on the arrow next to the name of the task type and select **Delete all**.

 ![Tasks filtered no chara](../img/getting-started/no_character_delete.png)

-Once the pop-up opens, type the name of the task type, and double check it's set to **For current list and filters**.
+Once the pop-up opens, type the name of the task type and double-check it's set to **For current list and filters**.

 ![Tasks filtered no chara rigging erased](../img/getting-started/delete_task_done.png)